openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

-- Where one array is a lower uCode than the other, the environment is limited to functionality of that of the lowest uCode level, i.e. if R1 is 5978.444 and R2 is 5978.221, expanding a metro volume is not supported, both R1 and R2 need to be on 5978.444 uCode.
+- Where one array is a lower uCode than the other, the environment is limited to functionality of that of the lowest uCode level, i.e. if R1 is 5978.444 and R2 is 5978.221, expanding a metro volume is not supported, both R1 and R2 need to be on 5978.444 uCode at a minimum.

 20. PowerMax array and storage group tagging
 --------------------------------------------

-Unisphere for PowerMax 9.1 supports tagging of storage groups and arrays, so the user can give their own 'tag' for ease of searching and/or grouping.
+Unisphere for PowerMax 9.1 and later supports tagging of storage groups and arrays, so the user can give their own 'tag' for ease of searching and/or grouping.

 Assumptions, restrictions and prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~